Crafting In-context Examples according to LMs' Parametric Knowledge: Results for Answer Ordering Strategies

 \subsection{Does the ordering impact the QA performance?}

 Lastly, we examine the end task (QA) performance of different answer ordering strategies.
-Table~\ref{tab:answer_ordering_llama} presents the results on QAMPARI and QUEST datasets.
-Overall, we see that answer ordering does not bring large impact in final end task performance, but notice consistent patterns.
-Overall, presenting more confident answers first (\textsc{greedy} and \textsc{perplexity}) yielded better results than their \textsc{reverse} counterparts. \textsc{Greedy} and \textsc{Perplexity} show gains mostly in recall, leading to increase in both $F1_{EM}$ and $F1_{F1}$.
+Table~\ref{tab:answer_ordering_llama} presents the results on Llama2 model.
+Overall, we see that answer ordering does not bring large impact in final performance, but notice consistent patterns.
+Presenting more confident answers first (\textsc{greedy} and \textsc{perplexity}) yielded better results than their \textsc{reverse} counterparts. \textsc{Greedy} and \textsc{Perplexity} show gains mostly in recall, leading to increase in both $F1_{EM}$ and $F1_{F1}$.
 Arbitrary, yet consistent ordering such as \textsc{Alphabet} does not improve model performance, sometimes rather leading to lower performance.
-Our results suggests that ordering `known' answer first in in-context examples can improve model performance.

-For AmbigQA dataset, we do not see any statistically significant results compared to random ordering.
-We think this might be because of smaller average answer set size of AmbigQA dataset compared to that of other datasets (2-3 vs. 10+ answers).
+The trend holds for AmbigQA though not statistically significant.
+This might be caused by smaller average answer set size compared to that of other datasets (2-3 vs. 10+ answers).
+We suggest ordering `known' answer first in in-context examples to improve model performance.